shourya01/shourya01.github.io/index.md

 layout: default
 ---

 Hi, I am Shourya Bose.
 I am a PhD candidate with the [eODAL Lab](https://people.ucsc.edu/~yzhan419/group.html) at University of California, Santa Cruz.
 My advisor is [Dr. Yu Zhang](https://people.ucsc.edu/~yzhan419).

-My research interests span the intersection of optimization, control theory, and machine learning, with their applications in smart distribution grids and microgrids.
+My research interests span the intersection of machine learning, optimization, and control theory, all applied to electric power grids.
+Within machine learning, my works deal with **reinforcement learning**, **convex optimization accelerators**, **federated learning**, and **time-series foundation models**.

 Previously I was a Research Associate (RA) at the Department of Electrical Engineering at Indian Institute of Science (IISc) Bengaluru in the [Control and Network Systems Group](http://www.ee.iisc.ac.in/people/faculty/pavant/group.html).